Published

 However, the company provides no concrete information about how agents are vetted or what criteria they need to meet to join the MyAgentFinder network.

-Though MyAgentFinder is a legit company that appears to have helped many customers and agents connect, its lack of transparency and embellished claims stuck out as a potential red flag.
+Though MyAgentFinder is a legit company that appears to have helped many customers and agents connect, its lack of transparency and embellished claims are potential red flags.

 How does MyAgentFinder work?